kd100100/kd100100/README.md

 ### Glad to see you here!
-I'm a UI developer with a passion for creating cool and responsive designs.
+I'm a Application Developer working at Thoughtworks.
+I also love to create cool and responsive user interface designs.
 I'm always curious about the latest developments in AI and exploring new tools to integrate into my workflow.
 I am always striving to improve my skills and deliver top-notch results.
 Let's build something amazing together!

-- 🔭 I’m currently working on unleashing the potential of GPT-3 to tackle future challenges
+- 🔭 I’m currently exploring the best ways to integrate multiple Generative AI tools to freate something impactful

-- 🌱 I’m currently learning Tailwind, TypeScript and GraphQL
+- 🌱 I’m currently learning to write the cleanest code using Teat Driven Development.

 <br/>